Axel Springer cuts guidance on lower revenues and restructuring costs

 Axel Springer also cut its forecast for revenues to a low to mid single-digit percentage decline from a previously expected low single-digit percentage rate.

-The guidance cut comes six weeks after U.S. private equity firm KKR became the company’s biggest shareholder.
-(Reporting by Riham Alkousaa Editing by Tassilo Hummel)
+The guidance cut comes six weeks after U.S. private equity firm KKR (KKR.N) became the company’s biggest shareholder.